sissyhanks/making-sense/README.md

 > _When you reach the end of what you should know, you will be at the beginning of what you should sense._
 >
 > ~Kahlil Gibran

-> This repo contains my work on the coding exercises from [Jonas Schmedtmann](https://codingheroes.io/)'s [Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/).
+This repo contains my notes on the coding exercises from [Jonas Schmedtmann](https://codingheroes.io/)'s [Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/).

 In addition to sharpening my JavaScript skills, I am approaching this course with the intention of developing my pseudo coding practice and creating excellent documentation.